-Updated 31 March 2016
+Updated 8 December 2016

 As you may be aware, there have been press reports in Australia and overseas regarding the emissions of certain Audi diesel models.

-Our company wants to continue to ensure that our owners are well-informed about our action plan and next steps regarding these topics.
+Audi Australia Pty Ltd (Audi Australia) is committed to ensuring that our owners are well-informed about our action plan regarding this topic.

-You can check if this applies to your model by simply entering your VIN (Vehicle Identification Number) into our search tool below.
+If you have a 1.6 TDI or 2.0 TDI vehicle, you can check if this recall applies to your model by simply entering your VIN (Vehicle Identification Number) into our search tool below.